j3k0/cordova-non-renewing-subscription/README.md

 #### nonRenewing.openSubscriptionManager()

 Opens a popover that shows the user the current subscription status, and options to renew or extend it.

+#### nonRenewing.getStatus(callback)

+Will load the subscription status and return it to you.

+The callback takes 2 arguments:

+1. an error string (will be null if loading the subscription status succeeded)
+2. a status object with the following fields:
+  * `subscriber`: true if the user is a subscriber
+  * `expiryDate`: human readable date
+  * `expired`: true if the user was a subscriber, but the expiry date has passed
+  * `expiryTimestamp`: timestamp containing the expiry date (millseconds since 1970)

 ### Connect to a backend server